anya-alyssa/2509375-2505790-FinalProject/README.txt

 I also would have liked to implement more of a narrative/cut scenes, for example for the endings or as the ghost is chasing you around.
-Even just having more items that connote a story, like photographs that enlarge on the screen when equipped, simply just by printing the image when equipped.
+Even just having more items that connote a story, like photographs that enlarge on the screen when equipped, simply just by printing the image when equipped (sort of like when you equip the paper with the code on it).

 I would also like to have added audio, for example eerie background music or sounds, and intense music/heartbeats for when the ghost is chasing oyu or your sanity is low.
 Also interacting with objects would make sounds, for example